‘Through God all things are possible’

 Read Write Inc

-We have introduced a brand new phonic, reading, spelling and writing programme this school year called Read Write Inc. All children from Reception to Year 2 and some children in Years 3 and 4 are working in small ability groups every morning to develop their reading, spelling and writing skills.
+We use Read Write Inc. All children from Reception to Year 2 work in ability groups every morning to develop their reading, spelling and writing skills.

 Please read the letter attached for more information from the publishers of the programme.